-4 tbsp unsalted butter
+4 tablespoons butter

-3 ½ lbs onions, halved and sliced 1/8 “
+3 ½ lbs sweet yellow onions, halved and sliced 1/8″

-1 tbsp sugar
+1 tablespoon sugar

-2 tsp salt
+2 teaspoons salt

-2 cloves garlic, diced
+2 cloves garlic, minced

-2 quarts chicken or bone broth
+1 ½ quarts beef or bone broth (optional vegetable broth)

 1 bay leaf

-½ tsp thyme
+½ teaspoon thyme

-2 tsp fresh ground pepper
+2 teaspoons fresh ground pepper

-½ c dry sherry
+½ cup dry sherry

 1 baguette, thinly sliced and toasted

 8. Cover with shredded cheese and place under the broiler until cheese has melted.
-If you do not have oven proof bowls, arrange bread slices and cheese on a baking sheet, broil then transfer to individual bowls.
-Garnish with minced chives.
+If you do not have oven safe bowls, arrange bread slices and cheese on a baking sheet, broil then transfer to individual bowls.